Computing Dense and Sparse Subgraphs of Weakly Closed Graphs: Bicliques

-Gaspers et al.~\cite{GKL12} provided an $\Oh^*(3^{n/3})$-time algorithm to enumerate all maximal bicliques.
-By using a reduction similar to the one in the proof \Cref{thm-induced-k-k-biclique-c-closed}, we can thus enumerate all maximal bicliques in which each part has at least two vertices in $\Oh^*(3^{2c/3})$~time.
-However, even 2-closed graphs may have $\Omega(3^{n/3})$ maximal bicliques: Consider the graph with a single universal vertex $u$ and $(n - 1) / 3$ disjoint triangles.
-Observe that there are~$3^{(n - 1) / 3}$ maximal bicliques where one part consists of $u$.
+By using a reduction similar to the one in the proof of \Cref{thm-induced-k-k-biclique-c-closed}, and using the algorithm of Gaspers et al.~\cite{GKL12} to enumerate all maximal induced bicliques in $\Oh^*(3^{n/3})$~time we obtain the following.

+\begin{proposition} All maximal induced bicliques in which each part has at least two vertices can be enumerated in $\Oh^*(3^{2c/3})$~time. \end{proposition}

+However, even 2-closed graphs may have $\Omega(3^{n/3})$ maximal induced bicliques: Consider the aforementioned graph proposed by Hermelin and Manoussakis~\cite{HM20}, which consists of a single universal vertex $u$ and $(n - 1) / 3$ disjoint triangles.
+Observe that this graph is 2-closed and has~$3^{(n - 1) / 3}$ maximal induced bicliques where one part consists of $u$.

-In contrast to this positive result for $k_1 \ge 2$, we prove that \textsc{Induced~$(1,k)$-Biclique} is NP-hard even on graphs with constant~$h$-index,~$c$-closure, and weak~$\gamma$-closure.
+In contrast to our positive result for $k_1 \ge 2$ presented in Theorem~\ref{thm-induced-k-k-biclique-c-closed}, we prove that \textsc{Induced~$(1,k)$-Biclique} is NP-hard even on graphs with constant~$h$-index,~$c$-closure, and weak~$\gamma$-closure.

-\begin{theorem} \textsc{Induced Max-Edge Biclique} remains NP-hard even on graphs with~$h$-index four,~$c$-closure three and weak~$\gamma$-closure two. \end{theorem} \begin{proof} We will reduce from \textsc{Independent Set}, which is NP-hard even on cubic graphs (graphs in which each vertex has degree at most three)~\cite{Gj79}.
+\begin{theorem} \textsc{Induced Max-Edge Biclique} and \textsc{Induced~$(1, k_2)$-Biclique} remain NP-hard even on graphs with~$h$-index 4,~$c$-closure 3, and weak~$\gamma$-closure 2. \end{theorem} \begin{proof} We first show the NP-hardness for \textsc{Induced Max-Edge Biclique}.
+We reduce from \textsc{Independent Set}, which is NP-hard even on graphs in which each vertex has degree at most 3~\cite{Gj79}.
+Recall that in \textsc{Independent Set} we are given a graph~$G$ and an integer~$k$, and ask whether~$G$ contains an independent set of size at least~$k$.
 We assume that~$k\ge 10$, since otherwise the instance $(G,k)$ can be solved in polynomial time.
-We construct an instance~$(G',k)$ of \textsc{Induced~$k$-Edge Biclique} as follows: We begin with a copy of~$G$.
+We construct an instance~$(G',k')$ of \textsc{Induced Max-Edge Biclique} as follows: We begin with a copy of~$G$.
 Then, each edge~$uv\in E(G)$ is replaced by a path on four vertices~$u, u_v, v_u$, and~$v$.
-Finally, we introduce a new universal vertex~$w$.
-It is easy to see that~$G'$ has~$h$-index four, is~$3$-closed, and weakly~$2$-closed.
-Next, we prove that~$G$ contains an independent set of size~$k$ if and only if~$G'$ contains an induced biclique with at least~$k+|E(G)|$ edges.
+Finally, we introduce a new universal vertex~$w$ (that is, $N_{G'}[w] = V(G')$) and set~$k'\coloneqq k+\vert E(G) \vert$.
+It is easy to see that~$G'$ has~$h$-index~4 (because every vertex except $w$ has degree at most 4), is~$3$-closed and weakly~$2$-closed.
+It remains to show that~$G$ contains an independent set of size~$k$ if and only if~$G'$ contains an induced biclique with at least~$k'=k+ \vert E(G) \vert $ edges.